 Everything You Need to Know About The Southwest Airlines Hiring Process

-Working as a pilot or a cabin crew member is many people’s dream come true.
+Working as a pilot or a cabin crew member is many people’s dreams come true.
 However, these prestigious positions are not handed out easily.
-The hiring process can be strenuous and there are lots of pre-employment examinations between you and an amazing airline job.
+The hiring process can be strenuous, and there are lots of pre-employment examinations between you and an amazing airline job.

 The Hiring Process for Flight Attendants